ncatlab/nlab-content/pages/1467.md

 * Assuming the [[axiom of choice]], the category of compact spaces admits all small [[limits]].
 In any case, the category of compact locales admits all small limits.
 See also [[Tychonoff theorem]].

 * The direct [[image]] of a compact subspace under a [[continuous map]] is compact.
-A topological space becomes a [[bornological set]] by taking the bounded sets to be subsets with compact closure, and under this bornology, every continuous function is a bounded map.
+A topological space becomes a [[bornological set]] by taking the bounded sets to be subsets contained in some compact subspace, and under this bornology, every continuous function is a bounded map.

+If the spaces in question are $T_1$, then the sets with compact closure also constitute a bornology and continuous maps become bounded.
+In a non-Hausdorff situation these bornologies might differ because the closure of a compact set need not be compact.

 * A compact [[Hausdorff space]] must be [[normal space|normal]].
 That is, the [[separation axioms]] $T_2$ through $T_4$ (when interpreted as an increasing sequence) are equivalent in the presence of compactness.